Katha Saghral

 Katha Saghral is a village and union council (an administrative subdivision) of Khushab District located in Punjab, Pakistan.

 Overview

-Katha Saghral is situated 25 km from Khushab on the Rawalpindi-Peshawar Road.
+Katha Saghral is situated 25 km north from Khushab on the Rawalpindi-Peshawar Road.
 It is a semi-hilly and mineral-rich area.
-Dozens of minerals including coal and salt are mined in the surrounding area of this village.
-The population is largely associated with agriculture.
+Dozens of minerals including coal and salt are mined in the surrounding area of the village.
+The population is largely associated with and/or work in agriculture.